 For additional information about this important volunteer opportunity, please contact:

-Registration for 2021 CI Panels is closed, but if you are interested in serving on a 2022 panel, please complete our registration form.
+Registration for 2023 CI Panels is open from October through December 2022.
+If you are interested in serving on a panel, please complete our registration form.

 After you register by clicking the below button, we will notify you when the panel process for next year begins.

 The Community Investments process is the hallmark of the Tulsa Area United Way.
 Each year, panel volunteers, the Audit Review Committee (ARC), and Community Investments Cabinet (CI Cabinet) complete the review process.